-Reach for the Stars will be open for before and after school care from the beginning of term.
+Reach for the Stars will be open for before and after school care from 8th March.
 The setting will follow the Uffington Plan to minimise the risk of infection but it should be noted that the government guidance permits children from different bubbles to mix in out of school care.
 School and RFTS staff will work together to make sure that children are in the right place at the right time.
-Parents and carers will be able to drop and collect children from the mobile classroom in the usual way.
+Parents and carers will be able to drop and collect children from RFTS in the usual way.